Toomas633/XMRig-Proxy/README.md

 Port 8080 is optional if you want direct access to XMRig proxy http api.

+## Options

+Options are located in options.js file:

+* `const const autoRefresh = true;` if the table data should be updated automatically or not (disable if using mock endpoint).
+* `const refreshInterval = 60000;` refresh interval in ms

 ## Backend endpoints

 /api endpoints on site: